wmcbrine/PDCurses/sdl1/README.md

 Acknowledgements
 ----------------

-SDL port was provided by William McBrine <wmcbrine@gmail.com>
+Original SDL port was provided by William McBrine <wmcbrine@gmail.com>
+TTF support is based on contributions by Laura Michaels.